-Radiologic Technology Program Acceptance Requirements
+B. Radiologic Technology Program Acceptance Requirements

-- Score at least a 73 (adjusted individual total score) on the TEAS IV or 63 on the TEAS V and: - a.
-Minimum TCL GPA of 2.5, GPA of 2.5 from last college attended if no TCL GPA, or; - Minimum high school GPA of 2.5 for students graduating within 12 months of application date 0R
+- Score at least a 63 (adjusted individual total score) on the TEAS V and: - a.
+Minimum TCL GPA of 2.5, or GPA of 2.5 from last college attended if no TCL GPA, or - b.
+Minimum high school GPA of 2.5 for students graduating within 12 months of application date.